Asia’s Wealth Management Boom: Opportunities and Risks for Investment Migration

 • Custody and control: Define beneficial ownership and control in smart-contract environments; harmonize with KYC and source-of-wealth procedures.

-• Mobility planning: Integrate digital-asset considerations into residency and citizenship strategies, including tax footprints and reporting obligations.
+• Mobility planning: Integrate digital-asset considerations into residency and citizenship strategies, including tax footprints and reporting obligations across jurisdictions.

-Regulators across Asia are moving quickly to close gaps between digital assets and traditional financial rules.
-In Hong Kong, a new stablecoin regime passed in August 2025 requires identification of every token holder—putting stringent KYC obligations on issuers and intermediaries and signaling a broader shift toward full-traceability standards in crypto markets.
+Regulators across Asia are closing the gaps between digital assets and traditional financial rules.
+Hong Kong’s Stablecoins Ordinance (Cap.
+656), passed on 21 May 2025 and effective from 1 August 2025, designates the HKMA as the licensing authority for fiat-referenced stablecoin issuers.
+The framework requires identity verification for every token holder — putting stringent KYC obligations on issuers and intermediaries and signaling a broader shift toward full-traceability standards in crypto markets.
+As of early 2026, the HKMA is preparing to issue the first licenses under this regime.

 Tokenized RWAs are experiencing similar scrutiny.
-While the long-term market potential is large, supervisory actions in late 2025 showed that regulators will probe perimeter risks—especially where linked to cross-border flows or onshore investor protection.
+While the long-term market potential is large, supervisory actions in late 2025 showed that regulators will probe perimeter risks — especially where linked to cross-border flows or onshore investor protection.
+The CSRC’s 2026 formal guidelines for offshore tokenized ABS represent a shift toward structured permission rather than blanket restriction.

 For law firms and wealth managers, this means recalibrating AML/KYC programs to the realities of blockchain-based finance: